 Cystic fibrosis (CF) is a genetic disorder caused by a mutation in the CFTR gene.
-This causes a thick mucus to build up in various organs, including the lungs and intestines, leading to infections, inflammation, and scarring (fibrosis).
+This leads to the build-up of thick, sticky mucus in various organs, including the lungs and intestines, causing inflammation and scarring (fibrosis) and leaving the patient vulnerable to recurrent infections.
 For a full diagnosis of CF, multiple tests need to be carried out.

-Nowadays, the majority of CF cases are diagnosed early, due to the implementation of newborn screening across all states in the U.S and in many other countries, including the U.K. and Canada.
-Screening is often carried out two or three days after birth.
-An early diagnosis and treatment can prevent or delay many serious problems and can improve growth, quality of life, and life expectancy.
+The majority of CF cases are diagnosed early due to the implementation of newborn screening across all states in the U.S and in many other countries, including the U.K. and Canada.
+Screening is often carried out two or three days after a baby is born.
+An early diagnosis can prevent or delay many serious problems and improve growth, quality of life, and life expectancy.

-Newborn screening involves placing a few drops of the baby’s blood onto a special card, called a Guthrie card, to carry out a number of tests.
+Newborn screening involves placing a few drops of the baby’s blood, usually taken from the heel, onto a special card, called a Guthrie card, to carry out a number of tests.